 A separate fee schedule is available for students enrolling in courses taught in the Adult Degree Program.
 The Adult Degree Program offers courses for adults during evening hours on the Hartsville campus and in Florence and Marion.
-Please consult the Associate Provost for Academic Affairs, the Business Office, or the Financial Aid Office for site specific costs.
+Please consult the Vice President for Academic Affairs & Dean of the Faculty, Student Accounts, or Financial Aid for site specific costs.